-Risk Inherent Risk Residual Risk Changes 10.
-Failure of key ICT systems The position with regards to this risk is unchanged.
-25 15 Red The review and refresh of corporate and departmental Business Continuity Plans to consider the potential impact of a cyber-attack was ongoing.
-The action to complete the relocation of the Backup Server from the Council Offices to Kimberley Depot will be completed shortly once electrical upgrade works are concluded.
+Risk Inherent Risk Residual Risk Changes 9.
+Failure to maximise collection of income due to the Council The position with regards to this risk is unchanged.
+20 12 Amber The action to monitor the post-pandemic income for Council Tax and Business Rates was deleted as it is managed as 'business as usual'.
+A new action was added to monitor rent income and arrears levels relating to the General Fund properties, in particular the commercial premises and industrial units.
+10. Failure of key ICT systems The position with regards to this risk is unchanged.
+25 15 Red The review and refresh of corporate and departmental Business Continuity Plans to consider the potential impact of a cyber-attack was progressing, with the target date extended to 31 December 2022.
+The action to complete the relocation of the Backup Server from the Council Offices to Kimberley Depot will be completed shortly once electrical upgrade works are concluded, with the target date extended to 30 November 2022.
 11. Failure to implement Private Sector Housing Strategy in accordance with Government and Council expectations The position with regards to this risk is unchanged.
 20 4 Green No changes were proposed to the key controls, risk indicators and action points for this strategic risk.
 12. Failure to engage with partners/community to implement the Broxtowe Borough Partnership Statement of Common Purpose The position with regards to this risk is unchanged 15 4 Green No changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-13. Failure to contribute effectively to dealing with crime and disorder The position with regards to this risk is unchanged 15 3 Green The Violence Reduction Unit was added as a key control.
-14. Failure to provide housing in accordance with the Local Development Framework The position with regards to this risk is unchanged 20 12 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-15. Natural disaster or deliberate act, which affects major part of the Authority The position with regards to this risk is unchanged 15 12 Amber No significant changes were proposed to the key controls, risk indicators and action points for this strategic risk.
-Emergency Planning Documents have been revised and are ready for the Health and Safety meeting.
-The review and refresh of corporate and departmental Business Continuity Plans to consider the potential impact of a cyber-attack was ongoing.
+13. Failure to contribute effectively to dealing with crime and disorder The position with regards to this risk is unchanged 15 3 Green No changes were proposed to the key controls, risk indicators and action points for this strategic risk.